-This healthy homemade granola recipe has been a top Google search result for over 5 years now—everyone loves it!
-It’s super simple, healthy, and absolutely delicous.
+This healthy homemade granola recipe has been a top Google search result for over eight years now—everyone loves it!
+It’s super simple, healthy, and absolutely delicious.

-If you love this recipe, give it a 5-star rating in the comments below to help other readers.
+If you love this recipe, give it a star rating in the comments below to help other readers in our community.

 - This granola can be kept in an airtight container in a cool, dry place for up to 2 weeks.
 I keep mine in a mason jar in the refrigerator at home and in a BPA-free plastic bag when traveling.

 Homemade granola will taste like burnt popcorn if you overcook it; keep it at a low temperature just for 8-10 minutes to let it come together.

 Oats are gluten-free by nature but most are held in facilities that contain gluten.
 Check the package label and buy certified gluten-free oats if you are concerned with any gluten content.